bkosciow/ProxyLCDBundle/readme.md

 #Proxy LCD Bundle

 Symfony3 handler for Proxy LCD project.
-Hook to dump() and send content to Proxy LCD.
+Hooks to dump() and send content to Proxy LCD.
 Works nicely in docker.

-Send only strings so arrays are imploded to string, object are converted to id and name.
+Displays only strings so arrays(one- or multi-dimensional) are transformed to string, object are transformed to id and name.

 Read more @ [https://koscis.wordpress.com/tag/proxy-lcd/](https://koscis.wordpress.com/tag/proxy-lcd/)